acidanthera/NVMeFix/README.md

 - Autonomous Power State Transition to reduce idle power consumption of the controller.
 - Host-driver active power state management.
+- Workaround for timeout panics on certain controllers (VMware, Sumsung PM981).

 Other incompatibilities with third-party SSDs may be addressed provided enough information is submitted to the bugtracker.